-MINUTES OF MEETING VILLAGE COMMUNITY DEVELOPMENT DISTRICT NO. 2
+MINUTES OF MEETING VILLAGE COMMUNITY DEVELOPMENT DISTRICT NO. 3

-A Meeting of the Board of Supervisors of Village Community Development District No. 2 was held on Friday, January 11, 2019 at 9:30 a.m. at the District Office Board Room, 984 Old Mill Run, The Villages, Florida, 32162.
+The Meeting of the Board of Supervisors of the Village Community Development District No. 3 was held on Friday, January 11, 2019 at 11:00 a.m. in the District Office Large Conference Room, 984 Old Mill Run, The Villages, Florida, 32162.